-What Is Digital Twin & the Digital Thread?
+What Is Digital Twin & the Digital Thread Definition?

-Terms such as these are relatively new to the industry, with overlaps building between them as interpretations are made by different organizations in context with the solutions they offer.
+Terms such as digital thread and digital twin are relatively new to the industry, with overlaps building between them as interpretations are made by different organizations in context with the solutions they offer.
 All of these terms associate aspects of the physical world with data, in a way that provides a complete digital representation of that aspect of the physical world.

-The fundamental elements of these are as follows:
+The fundamental elements of these components of digital manufacturing are as follows:

 The complete digital twin comprises three main elements: